Play Lacrosse At Biola University

-Thank you for considering Biola University, and our lacrosse team, for continuing your education and athletic experience.
+Thank you for your interest in Biola University, and our lacrosse team, for continuing your education and athletic experience.
 Playing lacrosse at Biola is a unique experience, and one that you will remember for a lifetime.
 As a Christian university, we strive to integrate our faith with our sport, to grow and mature in the Christian faith.
 Because of this, we are looking for players who are serious in their Christian faith, and are willing to follow the standards and expectations set by both the university and the team.
-As a Christian institution, Biola does require all prospective students to have a reference from a pastor at your current church, and to sign a statement of faith set forth by the university.

-I encourage you to research Biola and our team to determine if Biola is best fit for your collegiate experience.
-To get even more in depth, I encourage you to visit Biola to get a feel of the atmosphere her.
-If you are interested in playing lacrosse at Biola, please use the interest form to send your information to me.
+I encourage you to research Biola and our team to determine if Biola is the best fit for your collegiate experience.
+To get even more in depth, I encourage you to visit Biola to get a feel of the atmosphere on campus.
+If you are interested in playing lacrosse at Biola, please use the Prospective Player Questionnaire below to send your information to me.
 I look forward to hearing from you soon!

 – Coach Klett